 The challenges of needing heavy keepers on the faces of such a finely-serifed logo was overcome by using a slimline metallic gold trim which was welded to the faces of the letters.
-The trim causes the sign to glint beautifully in the afternoon sun, a unique feature on the Perth skyline.
+The trim causes the sign to glisten beautifully in the afternoon sun, a unique feature on the Perth skyline.
 We also designed & engineered the support arms that were fastened to the building’s existing structure, removing and notching out holes in the black aluminium louvers and reinstating them with custom made flashings to maintain their weatherproofing abilities, and making the large letters appear to be floating off the surface.
 No raceways in sight!
 The letter faces were decorated with a custom printed metallic gold dual colour vinyl, which illuminates as white at night for maximum visibility.

 DIRECTIONAL AND WAYFINDING SIGNAGE